Instability of the Luttinger liquids towards an exotic quantum state of matter with highly degenerate ground states: an anisotropic extension of the ferromagnetic spin-1 biquadratic model: Supplementary Material

-This explains why the ground state energy per site from the iTEBD simulation for an accessible value of the bond dimension $\chi$ is always lower than $J_x^2$ in the $\rm{CF_{x}}$ phase, with the magnitude of the deviation being at the order of magnitude $10^{-4}$, which in turn is at the same order of magnitude as $\kappa$ in Eq.~(\ref{fsc}).
+This explains why the ground state energy per site from the iTEBD simulations for an accessible value of the bond dimension $\chi$ is always lower than $J_x^2$ in the $\rm{CF_{x}}$ phase, with the magnitude of the deviation being at the order of magnitude $10^{-4}$, which in turn is at the same order of magnitude as $A$ and $B$ in Eq.~(4).
 This is due to the fact that a finite length scale emerges due to the finiteness of the bond dimension $\chi$.
-As a result, the entanglement entropy $S$ in the $\rm{CF_{x}}$ phase does not vanish for a ground state wave function generated from the iTEBD simulation.
-We plot the entanglement entropy $S$ as a function of $J_x/J_z$ for a fixed $J_y/J_z=0.7$ in Fig.~\ref{entropy2}, with the bond dimension $\chi=48$.
+As a result, the entanglement entropy $S(\chi)$ in the $\rm{CF_{x}}$ phase does not vanish for a ground state wave function generated from the iTEBD simulations.
+We plot the entanglement entropy $S(\chi)$ as a function of $J_x/J_z$ for fixed $J_y/J_z=0.7$ in Fig.~\ref{entropy2}, with the bond dimension $\chi=48$.
 Here, different initial states have been chosen randomly for each value of $J_x/J_z$.
-A remarkable fact is that the entanglement entropy $S$ exhibits different behaviors for the two distinct phases: it takes a definitive value in the $\rm{LL_{yz}}$ phase, and a random value in the $\rm{CF_x}$ phase, respectively.
-In fact, this observation may be used to signal quantum phase transitions from the $\rm{LL_{yz}}$ phases to the $\rm{CF_x}$ phases.
-Randomness also occurs in the amplitude of the local (pseudo) order parameter $|\langle S^y_jS^z_j\rangle|$.
-As shown in Fig.~\ref{order2}, for a fixed $J_y/J_z=0.7$, the amplitude of the local (pseudo) order parameter $|\langle S^y_jS^z_j\rangle|$ exhibits distinct behaviors for the two distinct phases: in the $\rm{LL_{yz}}$ phase, $|\langle S^y_jS^z_j\rangle|$ varies smoothly with $J_x/J_z$, whereas in the $\rm{CF_x}$ phase, $|\langle S^y_jS^z_j\rangle|$ varies randomly with $J_x/J_z$.
+A remarkable fact is that the entanglement entropy $S(\chi)$ exhibits different behaviors for the two distinct phases: it takes a definitive value in the $\rm{LL_{yz}}$ phase, and a random value in the $\rm{CF_x}$ phase, respectively.
+In fact, this observation may be used to signal QPTs from the $\rm{LL_{yz}}$ phases to the $\rm{CF_x}$ phases.
+Randomness also occurs in the amplitude of the (pseudo) local order parameter $\langle Q_j\rangle$.
+As shown in Fig.~\ref{order2}, for fixed $J_y/J_z=0.7$, the amplitude $|\langle Q_j\rangle|$ exhibits distinct behaviors for the two phases: in the $\rm{LL_{yz}}$ phase, $|\langle Q_j\rangle|$ varies smoothly with $J_x/J_z$, whereas in the $\rm{CF_x}$ phase, $|\langle Q_j\rangle|$ varies randomly with $J_x/J_z$.
 In practice, this distinction makes it possible to distinguish the $\rm{CF_x}$ phase from the $\rm{LL_{yz}}$ phase.